ganeti/ganeti/man/gnt-instance.rst

     machine version (due to e.g. outdated drivers).
 In case it's not set the default version supported by your version of kvm is used.

+kvm\_path
+    Valid for the KVM hypervisor.

+    Path to the userspace KVM (or qemu) program.

 The ``-O (--os-parameters)`` option allows customisation of the OS parameters.
 The actual parameter names and values depends on the OS being used, but the syntax is the same key=value.
 For example, setting